 Networking is also one of the key benefits of pursuing a music education master’s degree, as you can connect with your peers and faculty to develop your understanding of music and pedagogy.
 Technology has also opened new paths for finding mentors and peers with similar interests, as there are numerous online communities that can provide quick guidance or help you develop professional connections— ranging from popular social media platforms like the music educator community on Reddit to professional membership organizations like the Music Teachers National Association.

-Another excellent way to get involved in the larger community is to attend music education conferences, such as the University of Florida’s International Symposium on Assessment in Music Education, an event that focuses on the cultural context of learning music and and how educators assess performance and other types of music learning.
+Another excellent way to get involved in the larger community is to attend music education conferences, such as the University of Florida’s International Symposium on Assessment in Music Education, an event that focuses on the cultural context of learning music and how educators assess performance and other types of music learning.

-While decisions like determining which instruments and genres you want to develop competency in may seem obvious, there are myriad other music education career options to consider.
+While decisions like determining which specific instruments and genres you want to develop competency in may seem obvious, there are myriad other music education career options to consider.
 For example, do you want to focus on a specific type of music or would you prefer to develop an understanding of a broad range?
 Do you personally play several instruments, or have you focused on one or two in particular?

 As you hone in on the sorts of instruments, genres, and types of classes you want to teach, utilizing the network you’re establishing for yourself can help you build connections that lead to clients and other opportunities.

 Knowing which audiences you best communicate with is equally important.
 For example, if you enjoy working with children and know that you do very well imparting information to young students but struggle connecting with teenagers, you may find your focus is best directed towards families with elementary-age kids.